Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 # See also / references

-You can find here a [link to the script](https://github.com/Gregwar/omniwheel-robot-speeds/blob/main/speeds.py) I used to produce the above plots of the robot speed feasible regions.
+You can find here a [link to the script](https://github.com/Gregwar/omniwheel-robot-speeds/blob/main/speeds.py) I used to produce the above plots of the robot feasible velocities regions.

 Kinematics, dynamics and parameters identification of omni-directional robots with 3 and 4 wheels was detailed by *Oliveira, Hélder P., et al.* (from a RoboCup SSL team) in the following paper: